 During all phases of our re-start plan, random health and temperature checks of the Maritime College Community will be conducted by Health Services.
-Health Services will work with Student Affairs, the Regiment of Cadets and Human Resources to develop a plan for random checks
+Health Services will work with Student Affairs, the Regiment of Cadets, and Human Resources to develop a plan for random checks

-- Employees reporting to work on-campus will be screened on a daily basis.
-(See COVID-19 Return to Work Toolkit) - An individual who screens positive for COVID-19 exposure or symptoms must be immediately sent home, to their residence, or to the designated quarantine or isolation location with instructions or arrangements for health assessment and testing. - The state and local health departments will be immediately informed of confirmed positive cases. - If an individual tests positive, in coordination with local health departments, all contacts of the individual will be traced following the New York State Contact Tracing Program. - Confidentiality will be maintained as required by federal and state law and regulations
+- Employees reporting to work on-campus will be screened daily.
+(See COVID-19 Return to Work Toolkit).
+If an employee has COVID symptoms, has traveled to a restricted state on the NY Travel Advisory, or tested positive for COVID-19 in the last 14 days, they should not come to the campus and contact their supervisor and HR. - All students and visitors will be required daily to participate in health screening using the Campus Clear Application.
+The CampusClear app is available for download on both iOS and Android devices.
+The screening is to be completed daily within the first hour of physically reporting to the campus.
+A complete overview of CampusClear can be found here.
+If a student has COVID symptoms, has traveled to a restricted state on the NY Travel Advisory, or tested positive for COVID-19 in the last 14 days, they must contact Student Health Services immediately.
+If they are a commuter student, they should not come to campus. - An individual who screens positive for COVID-19 exposure or has symptoms must be immediately sent home, to their residence, or to the designated quarantine or isolation location with instructions or arrangements for health assessment and testing. - The state and local health departments will be immediately informed of confirmed positive cases. - If an individual tests positive, in coordination with local health departments, all contacts of the individual will be traced following the New York State Contact Tracing Program.
+Confidentiality will be maintained as required by federal and state law and regulations